Codecademy/ugc/content/dakshdeephere/threading.md

 ## Introduction

-A `thread` is a path of execution within a process.
-A process can contain multiple threads.
-A thread is also known as lightweight process.
-The idea is to achieve parallelism by dividing a process into multiple threads.
+A `thread` is a path of execution within a process, which can contain multiple threads.
+It is also known as a lightweight process.
+The goal of threading is to achieve parallelism by dividing a process into multiple threads.
 For example, in a browser, multiple tabs can be different threads.
-MS Word uses multiple threads: one thread to format the text, another thread to process inputs, etc.
+MS Word uses multiple threads: one to format the text and another to process inputs, etc.

 **`Thread`** is an execution unit that consists of its own program `counter`, a `stack`, and a set of `registers`. `Program counter` keeps track of which instruction to execute next, the system registers which hold its current working variables, and a stack that contains the execution history.